 CTG is committed to helping deliver the 17 Sustainable Development Goals (SDGs), playing our part in ending poverty and creating a world where people live in peace and prosperity.

-We have chosen to focus on three SDGS where we know we can really make a difference.
+We have chosen to focus on three SDGS where we know we can really make a difference and do our best to make this the decade of delivery.
 Read on for our plan of action for today and our vision for the future.

 CTG & THE SDGS